mixu/markdown-styles/readme.md

 ## The resulting output

 The output HTML is fully static and uses relative paths to the asset files, which are also copied into the output folder.
 This means that you could, for example, point a HTTP server at the root of `./test/` and be done with it or push the output folder to Amazon S3.

+For example, here is how I deploy one of my books: `aws s3 sync ./output/ s3://some-s3-bucket/some-folder/ --delete --exclude "node_modules/*"  --exclude ".git"` (assuming credentials are in the necessary environment variables and that the AWS CLI is installed).

 ## Syntax highlighting